remy/remysharp.com/public/drafts/how-tabs-should-work.md

 A URI fragment (aka the # hash bit) would be using mysite.com/config#content to show the *content* panel.
 A fully addressable URL would be mysite.com/config/content.
 Using a query string (by way of "filtering" the page): mysite.com/config?tab=content.

 This decision really depends on the context of your tabbing system.
-Something like Github's tabs to [view a pull request](https://github.com/remy/remysharp.com/pull/6) makes sense that the full URL changes.
+For something like Github's tabs to [view a pull request](https://github.com/remy/remysharp.com/pull/6) makes sense that the full URL changes.

 For our problem though, I want to solve the problem where the page doesn't do a full URL update, i.e. your regular run of the mill tabbing system.